Derde Divisie: Confirmed structure

 The new league structure was approved at an amateur clubs meeting on 6 June 2009.
 The KNVB introduced the new level for the 2010–11 season, comprising 32 clubs.
 After the 2009–10 season, the bottom 2 teams in the Eerste Divisie, whose size was reduced from 20 to 18 clubs, and the top four clubs from each of the six Hoofdklasse divisions – a total of 26 clubs – automatically joined the new level.
 These clubs were joined by six playoff winners from a pool of 12 clubs that finished in 5th or 6th place in their group within the Hoofdklasse.

 The 32 clubs within the Topklasse were divided into two leagues comprising 16 clubs.
-One league is a "Saturday" league and the other a "Sunday" league, a setup that is still in place.
+One league was a "Saturday" league and the other a "Sunday" league, a setup that was in place for 14 seasons.
 At the end of the season, both clubs that finished at the top of their division play each other.
 The winner of that tie was promoted to the Eerste Divisie, replacing the team that finished 18th.
 If the winner refused promotion or was ineligible for promotion, the runners-up were promoted.
 If both teams refused promotion, no promotion and relegation took place between the Eerste Divisie and Topklasse.

 In January 2010, the exclusion of bankrupt HFC Haarlem from the Eerste Divisie reduced the number of scheduled relegations to one only, and led the KNVB to announce that this vacancy would be filled by an additional Hoofdklasse club.

 On 12 May 2010, it was announced that BV Veendam had declared bankruptcy, possibly giving (otherwise relegated) FC Oss a chance to stay in the Eerste Divisie, with the extra slot filled by another Hoofdklasse club.
 Veendam's bankruptcy was then reversed on appeal, thus confirming FC Oss' relegation into the Topklasse.

 After the 2015–16 season promotion to the reintroduced Tweede Divisie, placed between the Eerste Divisie and the Topklasse, renamed Derde Divisie, was implemented.
 Thus, the Derde Divisie and lower leagues were decremented by one step in the pyramid, with the latter expanding to 36 clubs, 18 in each division.
 The division winners are promoted and no longer compete for the amateur championship which was made redundant.

+The separation between Saturday and Sunday football was abolished in the Derde Divisie before the 2023–24 season.
+Amateur clubs are asked before the season whether they want to play their home games on Saturday or Sunday.
+This rule may be deviated from by principled Saturday clubs that retain the right to play on their day.